-Question What are internal factors affecting the successful implementation of succession planning within the company?
-Participant Response Technical Assistant: QC Lack of time and energy.
-APM Sugar The process is not done correctly to identify candidates.
-Overlooking capable candidates.
-Preferential treatment based on race.
+Question What are internal factors affecting the successful implementation of Question succession planning within the company?
+Participant Response Technical Assistant: OC Lack of time and energy.
+Technical Assistant.
+QC The process is not done correctly to identify candidates.
+APM Sugar Overlooking capable candidates.
+AFM Sugar Preferential treatment based on race.
 APM Extract Willingness of employees to improve themselves.
 SPP Supervisor Succession planning not communicated and implemented.
 Extract Factory Foreman Employees lack motivation.
 Stores controller Poor management and lack of motivation by management.
-SHE Officer Lack of knowledge by top management.
-Preferential treatment and favouritism Implementation costs The organisational culture.
+Lack of knowledge by top management.
+SHE Officer Preferential treatment and favouritism SHE OILLEE Implementation costs The organisational culture.
 Plant Engineer No policy documents or guidelines regarding succession planning.
 Project Engineer Lack of emphasis from top management.
-Formalisation of it is lacking.
+FIOJECT Eligineer Formalisation of it is lacking.
 Sales Manager Company's refusal to accept new ideas and refusal to share information.
 Training Manager The retention strategy is not effective.
-Production Manager Limited skills to choose from.
-Willingness of people to participate.
-Financial constraints.
+Limited skills to choose from.
+Production Manager Willingness of people to participate.
+FIGURCHOIL Manager Financial constraints.
 Lack of strategy from top management R and D Manager The workload is too much for the managers to train their successors.
 HR Manager Lack of plans in place for each management positions Management Accountant Unwillingness to share knowledge.

-Table 5 shows that all respondents are in agreement that there are internal factors affecting successful implementation of succession planning within the company.
+Table 5 shows that all respondents are in agreement that there are internal factors affecting the successful implementation of succession planning within the company.
 These include lack of knowledge and motivation by top management, lack of time and willingness of employees to participate in training and development programmes, lack of succession planning strategy from top management and costs of implementing succession planning programmes.
-The aforementioned factors are consistent with those found by Mateso (2010) to be prevalent factors hindering the successful
+The aforementioned factors are consistent with those found by Mateso (2010) to be prevalent factors hindering the successful implementation of succession planning.
+According to Mateso (2010) these factors are:

-- Lack of suitable culture to support succession planning. - Lack of support of succession planning from top management. - Unethical hiring and promotion practices such as favouritism, nepotism, corruption, and internal politics. - Budget and financial limitations.
+- Lack of suitable culture to support succession planning.

+- Lack of support of succession planning from top management.

+- Unethical hiring and promotion practices such as favouritism, nepotism, corruption, and internal politics.

+- Budget and financial limitations.